elacuesta/scrapy-pyppeteer/README.md

 ```

 Note that the `ScrapyPyppeteerDownloadHandler` class inherits from the default
-`http/https` handler, and it will only use Pyppeteeer for requests that are
+`http/https` handler, and it will only use Pyppeteer for requests that are
 explicitly marked (see the "Basic usage" section for details).

 Also, be sure to [install the `asyncio`-based Twisted reactor](https://docs.scrapy.org/en/latest/topics/asyncio.html#installing-the-asyncio-reactor):